robdy/robdy.io/src/pages/blog/2017-08-10-installing-outlook-add-in-for-specific-users.md

 ---
-published: true
+templateKey: 'blog-post'
+title: 'Installing Outlook add-in for specific users'
+date: 2017-08-10T10:11:12.000Z
+featuredpost: false
+description: >-
-title: Installing Outlook add-in for specific users
+  Goal: to install Outlook add-in available only for specific users and to make it enable by default
+tags:
+  - powershell
+  - office365
+  - exchange
 ---

 > **NOTE**: I was using Office 365 so the cmdlets below should work in Exchange Online.
 For on-premises installations, you might need to get the user IDs in a different way.